 Wherever your imagination takes you, I’m here to tell you that making money with Pinterest is possible!

-Step by step guide: how to make money on Pinterest
+Step-by-step guide: How to make money on Pinterest

-I, myself, started with NO experience and was able to eventually make over $5,000 per month at my own pace within the first year (I will mention later that I struggled for many months before making my first $1,000).
+I, myself, started with NO experience and was able to eventually make over $5,000 per month at my own pace within the first year (I will mention later that I struggled for many months before making my first $1,000)!

 And trust me, I’m not special in any way!

-In fact, I had A LOT of self-doubts because I always thought you had to be either really tech savvy or a great writer to start a blog and make money on Pinterest.
+In fact, I had A LOT of self-doubts because I always thought you had to be either really tech-savvy or a great writer to start a blog and make money on Pinterest.
 But no, this is far from the truth!

 How I make money on Pinterest with a blog